Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk-vue.md

 all components is required.

-Nevertheless, as long as this process is asynchronous, developers should be careful when calling package-specific component hooks, such as `useBackButton`, `useMainButton`, etc. When the SDK is not yet initialized, these hooks will throw an error as long as they will be unable to retrieve the component from the SDK.
+Nevertheless, as long as this process is asynchronous, developers should be careful when calling package-specific component composables, such as `useBackButton`, `useMainButton`, etc. When the SDK is not yet initialized, these composables will throw an error as long as they will be unable to retrieve the component from the SDK.

 ```vue